opengisch/QField-docs/documentation/how-to/measuring-tool.en.md

 !![](../assets/images/elevation_profiling.png)

-For ease of use, QField adds a default 30-meter resolution terrain.
-It is however possible to customize terrain settings through project and individual map layer properties in QGIS.
+For ease of use, QField defaults to using the Mapzen Global Terrain dataset to provide worldwide 30-meter resolution elevation profiles.
+It is however possible to customize terrain settings through project and individual map layer properties within QGIS when building projecs.